I have gradient dyed a yarn "cake" and a yarn ball and now I wanted to try gradient dyeing a hank of yarn in the crockpot.

 You should wear some plastic gloves whenever using dye.
 If you are concerned about chemicals in the dye then a mask would also be recommended.

-I took the dry skeins of yarn and submerged them into the crockpots.
+I took the dry hanks of yarn and submerged them into the crockpots.
 You will have to hold them down in the water with a pair of tongs until they stay fully submerged.

 Once submerged put the cover on the crockpots and check in a hour.
 The dye is fully exhausted when the water is clear.
 This usually takes 1-2 hours on high for the lighter dyes and 2-4 hours longer for darker dyes.
 If the dye has not exhausted in 2 hours then add a splash of vinegar and continue for another hour or longer in the case of darker dyes.

-Once the water is clear, using tongs - remove the skeins from the crockpot but do not shut the crockpot off.
-Once cool enough to handle, gently squeeze out excess water from the skein (you can squeeze it over the crockpot so the water goes back into it).
-Untie where you tied the two ends together and untwist the skein of yarn so that it is open.
+Once the water is clear, using tongs - remove the hanks from the crockpot but do not shut the crockpot off.
+Once cool enough to handle, gently squeeze out excess water from the hank (you can squeeze it over the crockpot so the water goes back into it).
+Untie where you tied the two ends together and untwist the hank of yarn so that it is open.